Episcopal Coming to Terms With the Civil Rights Movement

 While deciding to integrate was one challenge, leading the community to support the decision was a different obstacle.
 In order to prepare and influence the student body, Episcopal brought in many off-campus speakers to discuss the Civil Rights movement, teachers questioned student's beliefs on integration, and The Chronicle interviewed students on integration.
 These efforts by the school successfully began the process of the Episcopal community increasing its diversity.

 Three of the most notable speakers that spoke at Episcopal during the Civil Rights movement were Hodding Carter, Virginius Dabney, and Sarah Patton Boyle.
 All three were southern but were also respected journalists who called for reforms in support of African American rights.
 Arguably one of the most pro-integration speakers Episcopal brought to campus was Sarah Patton Boyle.
-Ms. Boyle was a southern journalist, originally from Charlottesville, Virginia, who dedicated her life's work to improving relations between all humans.
-In 1955, Ms. Boyle wrote an article titled “Southerners Will Like Integration” discussing the integration of University of Virginia's Graduate School and the student body's opinions.
+Ms. Boyle was a southern journalist, originally from Charlottesville, Virginia, who dedicated her life's work to improve relations between all humans.
+In 1955, Ms. Boyle wrote an article titled “Southerners Will Like Integration” discussing the integration of the University of Virginia's Graduate School and the student body's opinions.
 After her article was published, Ms. Boyle was threatened by the KKK with hate mail and a burning cross in her front yard.
 Ms. Boyle retired from activism in 1967, but her work and journalism with civil rights left a lasting impact.

 Questioning Integration Beliefs